martijnplaat/ng-pagination-directive/README.md

 1. Add pagination-directive.html and pagination-directive.js to your Angular project.
 2. From the controller where you want to use the pagination directive, initialize the following $scope variables:

- This variable defines the maximum number of elements you want to show in the list which is related to the pagination
+ This variable defines the maximum number of elements you want to show in the table, which is related to the pagination panel
  - `$scope.maxInList = 10`

  This variable defines the total number of pages in your navigation panel